moxystudio/react-wait-for-react/README.md

 The interval, in ms, to report progress.
 The value of `progressInterval` will effectively throttle all the internal behavior of `<WaitForReact>`, including the frequency in which the `children` render prop will be called.

-ℹ️ If you are using CSS transitions, the transition durations should be equal or smaller than `progressInterval`.
+ℹ️ If you are using CSS transitions, the transition durations should be slightly smaller than `progressInterval`.
 This circumvents an issue with several browsers, such as Chrome and Firefox, where updating a CSS property in the middle of a transition will cause the animation to "restart".

 ### promise